Relintai/pandemonium_engine_docs/usage/editor/command_line_tutorial.md

 ```
     # Prints "Hello!" to standard output.
-    godot -s sayhello.gd
+    pandemonium -s sayhello.gd
 ```

-If no `project.godot` exists at the path, current path is assumed to be the current working directory (unless `--path` is specified).
+If no `project.pandemonium` exists at the path, current path is assumed to be the current working directory (unless `--path` is specified).

 The first line of `sayhello.gd` above is commonly referred to as a *shebang*.
-If the Godot binary is in your `PATH` as `godot`, it allows you to run the script as follows in modern Linux distributions, as well as macOS:
+If the Pandemonium binary is in your `PATH` as `pandemonium`, it allows you to run the script as follows in modern Linux distributions, as well as macOS: